 I'll ask the Minister of Health then again.
-I know that Nunavut Tunngavik Incorporated is holding a large sum of money that is supposed to help eliminate tuberculosis within

-Nunavut.
-How much of the total funds was given...?
-Sorry; let me rephrase it.
-What was the total amount given to Nunavut Tunngavik Incorporated and how much of those funds has the Department of Health accessed to date?
+I know that Nunavut Tunngavik Incorporated is holding a large sum of money that is supposed to help eliminate tuberculosis within Nunavut.
+What was the total amount given to Nunavut Tunngavik Incorporated and how much of those funds have the Department of Health accessed to date?
 Thank you, Mr. Speaker.